jvilleda96/configure-ad/README.md

     ![confirmed created user login](https://github.com/jvilleda96/configure-ad/assets/147073936/9f0b941e-0ee4-462d-aa34-23d58c8242f9)

 Active Directory is now successfully installed in your local network.
-As an admin you can do a number of things, such as resetting passwords, changing file sharing permissions, etc.
+As an admin you can do a number of things, such as resetting passwords, unlocking acccounts, change file sharing permissions, etc.